 (credit: [okami316]) Just as a variant that prevents brute force, here's a compact version of what I've used before.

-The lock is the same, but they can't simply cut the power for the shock panel or due to the powered trap also losing power. shock panel and powered are interchangeable, just changes the necessary tools to brute force.
-Also, having it against the wall would prevent breaking the wall from the other side for the code.
+The lock is the same, but they can't simply cut the power for the shock panel without the powered door also losing power. shock panel and powered door are interchangeable, just changes the necessary tools to brute force.
+Also, having it against the edge of the terminal hull would prevent breaking the wall from the other side for the code.